felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 # Chapter 5: My current learning system

-Here's how the sausage is made.
+Here's how the sausage is made, in three easy steps.
 You will need:

 - Notebook to write
 - Pen